notrtdsx/RoPY/README.md

 **RoPY** is a simple Python script that fetches detailed information about any Roblox user by utilizing Roblox's public API.
 This script provides essential user details such as username, display name, creation date, avatar URL, and more.

 ## Features
-- Fetch Roblox user profile information: username, display name, creation date, avatar URL, and more.
+- Fetch Roblox user profile information: username, display name, creation date, etc.
 - Retrieve follower and friend counts for any user.
 - Check if a user is banned on Roblox.